iVS3D/iVS3D/README.md

 Note that the CUDA builds support RTX series GPUs.
 Older models or Laptop GPUs might require building iVS3D from source with an OpenCV and CUDA build for that specific GPU.

-To use the included plugin for semantic segmentation you can download our deep learning models here:
+To use the included plugin for semantic segmentation, you can download our deep learning models here:
 [Link to our models]

 To use other models, they have to be in the `.onnx` format.
 In addition, the plug-in requires a file that maps the classes to specific colors.